Jaco-Julio/FraudDetection/README.md

 7. The test set was classified and the main metric techniques were used to determine the best classifier.
 There was also the confusion matrix of the classifiers.

 ## Analysis of results

+According to the ROC metric, the best classification model was made by the adaboost algorithm.
+but if we analyze from the confusion matrix the best classification model was the random forest algorithm.